 - Keep linked in with Keep a Cool World , the news and upcoming events

-- Join 350 Aotearoa or other climate action groups to be kept informed of initiatives as they happen in your area.
+- Join 350 Aotearoa, Gen Zero, or other climate action groups to be kept informed of initiatives as they happen in your area.

-- A personal commitment to doing whatever you can is a significant step.
+- A personal commitment to doing what you can is a significant step.
+Well done.